samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ```

-1. Here if the user selects an item in the smart-album section we delegate the action to the parent ViewController.swift file, which is responsible for fetching all the photo or video assets in the selected album.
+1. When the user selects an item in the smart-album section, we delegate the action to the parent ViewController.swift file, which is responsible for fetching all the photo or video assets in the selected album.
 Then we dismiss the AlbumVC.
-And if the user selects the search item we simply delegate to the ViewController.swift to present a PHPickerViewController, more on that later.
+And if the user selects the search item we also delegate the ViewController.swift to present a PHPickerViewController, more on that later.

 2. On selection of an item in the user created-albums section we delegate the action to the ViewController.swift file and dismiss the AlbumVC.